 It’s a known fact that the oceans do not have even terrains and there are some points which are deeper than others.
 The deepest region of the earth’s ocean is the Challenger Deep.
 Situated on the floor of the Pacific Ocean, this is a valley on the southern part of the Mariana Trench.
 Mariana Trench is a 43mi broad crescent-shaped region on the floor of the Pacific Ocean.
 The Challenger Deep has a depth of approximately 36,070ft (with an error of +/-130ft).

 The Mariana Trench is situated at the boundary of two converging plates, where two oceanic lithosphere plates collided resulting in one of them descending into the Earth’s mantle.
 Ocean trenches form some of the most profound valleys on the ocean.
-An ocean trench is a downward flexure which is forms at the boundary where two lithosphere plates collided.
+An ocean trench is a downward flexure that is formed at the boundary where two lithosphere plates collided.

 The Marianas Trench was first measured by a British survey ship known as HMS Challenger in 1875 and the highest depth measured was 26,850ft.
 In 1951, a second HMS Challenger discovered a deeper point on the Marianas Trench using the echo-sounding technique, which was approximately 35,760ft deeper.
 In 2009, researchers on RV Kilo Moana doing sonar mapping determined that it was 35,994ft deep with a 72ft error.
 The most recent measure by the Coastal and Ocean mapping center of the United States in 2010 concluded that the Challenger Deep is 36,070ft deep with a potential error of 130ft.